GOP chairman: Vote tally sharing would warrant new election

 “The people involved in this must be held accountable and should it be true, this fact alone would likely require a new election,” state Republican Party Chairman Robin Hayes said in a news release.

-Hayes’ comments less than two weeks after he accused Democrats of “throwing everything, including the kitchen sink, at the wall to try and steal an election” in the 9th Congressional District.
+Hayes’ comments came less than two weeks after he accused Democrats of “throwing everything, including the kitchen sink, at the wall to try and steal an election” in the 9th Congressional District.

 The state elections board has declined to certify the district’s results in light of mail-in absentee ballot irregularities in Bladen County that it’s still investigating and other issues in Robeson County.
 Unofficial results in the eight-county district show Republican Mark Harris leading Democrat Dan McCready by 905 votes.